Former Trump chief of staff Mark Meadows pleads not guilty in Arizona's fake elector case

 The indictment alleges Meadows worked with other Trump campaign members to submit names of fake electors from Arizona and other states to Congress in a bid to keep Trump in office despite his November 2020 defeat at the ballot box.

 The document alleges 11 Arizona Republicans submitted paperwork falsely declaring that Trump won in Arizona.
-It also says Meadows confided to a White House staff member in early November 2020 that Trump had lost the election.
+Biden won Arizona by more than 10,000 votes.
+The indictment also says that Meadows confided to a White House staff member in early November 2020 that Trump had lost the election.

 Roman is accused in the indictment of working closely with Trump lawyers Rudy Giuliani and Boris Epshteyn and others to organize the fake electors’ votes in Arizona and six other states.

+“Mike Roman has no connection with Arizona.
+Why this indictment came in the first place is beyond us,” Altman told reporters.
+“But we’re going to face the reality and defend.”

+Attorney Anne Chapman represented Meadows remotely during the hearing.
+She did not immediately return a phone call and email from The Associated Press seeking comment on her client’s behalf.

 Giuliani, the former New York City mayor, pleaded not guilty in May to nine felony charges stemming from his role in the fake electors effort.
-The Arizona attorney general’s office released a copy of the indictment that also revealed felony charges against Trump attorneys John Eastman, Christina Bobb and Jenna Ellis.
+The Arizona indictment also includes felony charges against Trump attorneys John Eastman, Christina Bobb and Jenna Ellis.

 Meadows and Roman previously pleaded not guilty in Georgia state court to charges alleging that they participated in an illegal scheme to try to overturn the 2020 election results.